mscheetz/KuCoinApi.Net/README.md

 GetOrderBook() - Get current order book for a trading pair
 GetTick() - Get tick for a trading pair
 GetTicks() - Get ticker for all trading pairs
+GetMarkets() - Get markets trading on exchange
+GetTradingSymbolTick() - Get details for all coins
+GetTradingPairs() - Get all trading pairs on exchange
+GetCoin() - Get information about a coin
+GetCoins() - Get information about all coins GetTrendings() - Get open sells for all pairs or a market
 GetKuCoinTime() - Get current KuCoin server time

 Secure endpoints: